Question: Can I use one of Tim's images?

 Care of a Giclée Print, Unpacking and Storage:

 Remove all paper wrapping and packaging items from your Giclées as soon as you receive them.
 They are for shipping and protection during shipping and should not be used for storage materials.
 Please store your Giclées away from heat and moisture sources.
 The inks are water-soluble.
 Moisture will ruin your print!
 Giclées on paper should be stored on a clean, dry surface.
 They are printed on 100% cotton rag watercolor paper and are NOT water resistant.
 They are affected by moisture just like any other type of print on paper would be.
 Mat and frame as soon as possible, using conservation framing techniques, including UV inhibiting glass.
 Stretched or mounted canvas Giclées should be stored vertically with plastic or wax paper between them.
 Unstretched or unmounted canvases can be stored flat or rolled.
 Giclées printed on canvas are water and UV resistant, but NOT waterproof.
 These prints are susceptible to streaking and smudging if they come into contact with any liquids.
 To remove dust from a canvas Giclée, GENTLY wipe with a soft, dry cloth.
 Avoid direct sunlight and intense, direct light.
 In summary treat them as you would any valuable, water-soluble artwork.
 Back to top

 Question: Will I be charged sales tax?

-Answer: Only New Mexico state residents pay sales tax at a rate of 6.3125%.
+Answer: Only New Mexico state residents pay sales tax at a rate depending on your city and county.
 Back to top

 Question: How much will I pay for shipping?